freeCodeCamp/freeCodeCamp/curriculum/challenges/english/11-machine-learning-with-python/machine-learning-with-python-projects/cat-and-dog-image-classifier.english.md

 ## Description
 <section id='description'>
-For this challenge, you will use TensorFlow 2.0 and Karas to create a convolutional neural network that correctly classifies images of cats and dogs with at least 63% accuracy.
+For this challenge, you will use TensorFlow 2.0 and Keras to create a convolutional neural network that correctly classifies images of cats and dogs with at least 63% accuracy.

 You can access <a href='https://colab.research.google.com/drive/1UCHiRuBLxo0S3aMuiDXlaP54LsxzrXHz' target='_blank'>the full project instructions and starter code on Google Colaboratory</a>.